Filters

 Homer Steinweiss has an incredibly storied career in music that started when he was just a teenager.
 He's drummed for nearly every "retro soul" group that mattered and his distinctive stickwork helped blend the raw-but-receptive soul sound back into the mainstream via the likes of Amy Winehouse & Sharon Jones.
 He’s now one of the most in demand drummers in the world, playing with Jonas Brothers, Clairo, Solange, Adele, and Bruno Mars to name a few.
 With his debut solo release Ensatina, Homer is stepping to the forefront as both musician and producer.
 His new record is a reflection of who he is now and a testament to how struggle often brings about a needed change.
 In 2020 Homer had to reckon with considerable emotional turbulence; at the same time that his band Holy Hive broke up, a personal relationship of 20+ years fell apart putting Homer in an uncertain place mentally.
 The fallout was significant enough for him to seek professional help.
 "I was going through these super manic highs and then very depressive lows," Homer describes.
 "And being in all that, it's just so tough to imagine that the other side is there, that it'll be ok."
 But, with time, professional help, and support from friends and family, Homer made it through and has been forever changed.
 This album is a product of that period of his life.
 The first song from these sessions, “Now That It’s Over” perfectly sums up Homer’s triumph through those tough times.
 It's a song of changing perspective and contemplation with haunting vocals from Hether and Flikka.
 "Paul (Castelluzzo—aka, Hether), as a friend, saw me through these highs and lows," Homer points out.
 "I only had the one line, 'Now that it's over, I'm alright,' but he felt that lyric so much that he wrote all these sections and lyrics and basically completed the song.
 It was like he was writing to me."
 Hether also features on album standouts “Deep Sea”, a modern love song, “Start Select”, a juxtaposition of inspiration and melancholy, and “Forever and Ever and Ever and Ever” which is an incredible contemporary take on the B side soul ballad.
 Homer uses his innate gift for bringing seemingly opposing energies together on “Racecar Driver”, pairing the vocals of Hether & long time friend and collaborator KIRBY to make a genre challenging banger.
 KIRBY also graces the album opener “Rollin’”, an airy, warm-weather invoking song that her raspy voice perfectly compliments.
 He puts his drumming front and center on “So Get Up!”, a bottom heavy infectious track that MINOVA’s vocals turn into an instant hit that is sure to smash speakers.
 On “Wishing Well” & “Hide It Behind the Light I’m Shining Through” Homer is joined by girl named GOLDEN, who’s unique voice effortlessly finds the pocket in each tune.
 The man on trumpet, and fellow Big Crown label mate Dave Guy, puts his incomparable playing on the album closer “Goldie” which Homer says is the part of the movie where the credits roll.
 Making this album was a refuge for Homer and it put him back on track.
 Ensatina is a glimpse into the different energies and influences that make Homer tick.
 To say he was always much more than a drummer would be an understatement, and this first solo offering is just the beginning of his next chapter.

-Dave Guy - Ruby (CS)Big Crown Records
+Dave Guy - Ruby (Blue Smoke Vinyl LP)Big Crown Records

 Big Crown Records is proud to present Dave Guy’s debut album Ruby.
 Having lent his talents both on stage and in the studio to artists like Amy Winehouse, Lizzo, Pharrell, and Sharon Jones to currently playing every night on The Tonight Show as a member of The Roots, Dave steps out on his own with a jazz record that is both unique and modern.
 Ruby mixes his musical influences with the energies of the city that raised him, capturing different moods and inviting the listener into the world as Dave Guy sees and feels it.
 Recorded in Queens at The Legendary Diamond Mine, the album is produced by Homer Steinweiss and Nick Movshon and features musical contributions from Leon Michels, Marco Benevento, Claire Cottrill, and more.
 Ruby instantly sits with the classics as an album that is fully realized and not simply a collection of songs.
 Lead single “7th Heaven” opens the album with an anthemic energy as Dave’s horn lines soar over thundering drums, ethereal vocals, and dancing piano.
 Keeping the energy high, “Footwork” is a Latin inspired number that is sure to soundtrack many a dance floor from SoHo to Harlem.
 The synth intro of “Pinky Ring” cleanses your palate for the mood shift when the track drops.
 Deep bass tones underline the impeccable drumming and Dave effortlessly finds the pocket wasting no notes as the verses and choruses trade off.
 The record leans into spiritual jazz vibes on “Diamond Encore” with a dark and deep almost “Axelrodish” rhythm track then picks the energy back up with the stomper “Still Standing”.
 “Dave Wants You” has a bop all its own with an unorthodox drum pattern that Dave anchors with his trumpet hits.
 The otherworldly arrangement of “Drony Boy” puts the production on a pedestal.
 The first intro almost serves as an intermission on the album while the second intro sets up the neck snapping track that is about to drop.
 A menacing guitar signals the builds and the whole thing is juxtaposed by Dave’s beautiful trumpet riffs.
 “Quesodillas” & “Green Door” begin the autumn of the album with their mellow & intimate energy and “Ruby’s Rubies”, the album’s closer is the perfect ending to the journey.